Going out in a blaze of glory – sheltered housing complex gets exciting new lease of life.

 The move has seen the building used for simulated rescues while the part time crews also get vital experience in using high powered hoses, which bosses say is vital to prepare the volunteers for genuine emergencies.

-Tweedbridge Court in Peebles, is scheduled for demolition allowing for the site to be reinvented.
+Tweedbridge Court in Peebles, is scheduled for demolition along with the local junk removal, allowing for the site to be reinvented.
 However that work is still many months off.

 Blackwood, which operates Scotland-wide, helps address the care and housing needs of people with disabilities, sensory impairments and age-related mobility problems.